microsoft/Medical-Imaging-AI-RSNA-2021-Demo/2.Annotation/README.md

 ![Create Label Project](./images/create-label-project-4.jpg)

-The project can take sometime to create, especially if there are numerous files within the dataset.
+The project can take some time to create, especially if there are numerous files within the dataset.
 Once the project has been created the `State` will show `Running`.

 ![Create Label Project](./images/create-label-project-5.jpg)